Using sftp secure file transfer protocol

 Campus security rules wisely require that we use sftp (Secure File Transfer Protocol) instead of ftp. sftp is an extension of the ssh protocol suite and functions exactly like a regular ftp client with the major difference being that all communication is encrypted.

-Basic and interactive commands are listed below.
+Linux and MacOS also support command line sftp.
+Basic and interactive commands for the command line are listed below.
 Email us at email@example.com if you have questions.

 sftp [-vc] [-b batchfile] [-o ssh_option] [host]